 - Be ready to walk 2 miles.

 - Wear weather appropriate clothing & comfortable walking shoes.

 - Bring your fully charged smart phone for the hunt; while you can't Google every answer, your phone will help with clues.

 - Limited ADA access; the hunt takes place entirely on the streets of downtown Chicago.

 - The ticket is non-refundable, but you can transfer your purchase by following this handy Eventbrite tutorial.

 Patti Swanson is an architectural historian, educator, preservation enthusiast, and bookbinder living in Chicago.
 Raised near Austin, Texas, Patti came to Chicago in 2011 to pursue a degree in art history at School of the Art Institute of Chicago and stayed for the city's rich history, friendly people, and balmy winters.
 She worked as a tour guide for four years in various capacities before starting her own walking tour company, Chicago for Chicagoans, in 2016.
 Patti factors lots of local collaboration into her tours and strongly believes in making history accessible to everyone.
 She is best described as "Shazam for buildings," and can be found on her website Chicago for Chicagoans.

 Stay connected!
-Subscribe to the Illinois Obscura Society newsletter
+Subscribe to the Chicago Obscura Society newsletter